TRIQS/dft_tools/doc/advanced.rst

   warming_iterations = 2000

 Most of these parameters are self-explaining.
-The first, `lda_filename`, gives the filename of the input files.
+The first, `dft_filename`, gives the filename of the input files.
 The next step, as described in the previous section, is to convert the input files::

-  Converter = Wien2kConverter(filename=lda_filename, repacking=True)
+  Converter = Wien2kConverter(filename=dft_filename, repacking=True)
   Converter.convert_dmft_input()
   mpi.barrier()